nestedsoftware/markdown_manager/README.md

 > * `article` is an optional argument corresponding to the article's name in the url on dev.to.
 When provided, only that article will be updated.
 For this use case, `destdir` must already exist.
 > * This script does not currently re-write links to one's own articles on dev.to that may be in the markdown files.
 It also does not have special handling for frontmatter, liquid tags, etc.

+To combine the previous three steps, run:

+* `python download_articles_images_and_create_localized_copies.py <username> <download_dir> <localized_dir> -- article <article>`

+`download_dir` is the directory into which to download the markdown files and images. `localized_dir` is the directory into which to copy these files when updating the markdown files to use local image references. `article` is the optional parameter that specifies the name of a single file.
+As before, when it's used, only the file with that name in its url will be processed.